 Third parties like attorneys, accountants, or consultants are good options, but friends and family are also valid.
 You can even serve as your own LLC’s agent, provided you meet these requirements.

 Resident Agent Service

-It can be a lot easier, though, to use an LLC formation service like IncFile or Northwest Registered Agent, so we highly recommend it.
-Not only will they take care of business formation requirements, but they’ll also include a free resident agent service.
-Or, if you’d rather start your Massachusetts LLC on your own, you can use a national resident agent service to cover your agent duties.
+It can be a lot easier, though, to use an LLC formation service like ZenBusiness (or even IncFile and Northwest Registered Agent), so we highly recommend it.
+Not only will they take care of business formation requirements, but they’ll also include a free registered agent service.
+Or, if you’d rather start your LLC in MA on your own, you can use a national registered agent service to cover your agent duties.

 During the life of your LLC you may, at some point, need to change your resident agent.
 Perhaps you want to switch from an individual to a professional service, or maybe your existing resident agent resigns.
 Either way, you’ll want to make the change as soon as possible because operating without an agent on file can lead to administrative dissolution.

 Step 3: File the Formation Documents with the Commonwealth